-The MAGIC study, led by Dr. Beth Widen and Dr. Deborah Jacobvitz, intends to support infant feeding during the first 2 years of life.
-The MAGIC program offers tailored coaching for breastfeeding, bottle-feeding, complementary feeding, and responsive feeding for parents and caregivers.
-The program combines virtual and in-person sessions at the Dell Pediatric Research Institute and the Sarah M. and Charles E. Seay Building at The University of Texas at Austin.
+The MAGIC study intends to support infant feeding during the first 2 years of life.
+Our program offers tailored coaching for breastfeeding, bottle-feeding, complementary feeding and supports sensitive and responsive caregiver-child interactions.
+It is a combination of virtual and in-person sessions at the Dell Pediatric Research Institute and the Sarah M. and Charles E. Seay Building at The University of Texas at Austin.

 Infant Feeding and Health